Byron/gitoxide/crate-status.md

     * [x] access to refs and objects
     * **credentials**
       * [x] run `git credential` directly
-      * [x] use credential helper configuration and to obtain credentials with `git_credential::helper::Cascade`
+      * [x] use credential helper configuration and to obtain credentials with `git_credentials::helper::Cascade`
     * **config**
       * [ ] facilities to apply the [url-match](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httplturlgt) algorithm and to
             [normalize urls](https://github.com/git/git/blob/be1a02a17ede4082a86dfbfee0f54f345e8b43ac/urlmatch.c#L109:L109) before comparison.